eduardo-vdm/cross-clipboard/client/README.md

 npm run build
 ```

-## Testing
+## 🧪 Testing

-> **Note**: While the project includes a comprehensive test suite, tests became partially obsolete during the second half of development.
+> **Note**: Testing framework recently migrated from Jest to Vitest and needs updates.
 A complete test suite update is planned for the next development phase.

-## Browser Support
+## 🌐 Browser Support

 - Supports all modern browsers with graphical UI
 - Requires local storage and clipboard permissions
-- Known issues with clipboard permissions on some mobile browsers (to be addressed in future versions)
+- Known issues with clipboard permissions on some mobile browsers (improved but ongoing)

-## Known Limitations
+## ⚠️ Known Limitations

 - Current polling mechanism for data synchronization
-- Mobile browser clipboard permission handling
+- Mobile browser clipboard permission handling (improved but ongoing)
 - Limited session TTL
 - No comprehensive user help/tour system
-- Image copy/paste support pending
+- Image copy/paste support removed for development speed (planned for future)

-## Future Plans
+## 🔮 Future Plans

 - Implement WebSocket-based real-time updates
-- Image copy/paste functionality
+- Image copy/paste functionality (re-implementation)
 - Comprehensive user help/tour system
 - Native mobile apps (Android/iOS) via Expo.js
 - Optional user authentication for persistent libraries
 - Enhanced accessibility features
 - Additional language support

-## Contributing
+## 🤝 Contributing

 This project is currently maintained as a portfolio piece and learning exercise.
 While not actively seeking contributions at this time, the project remains open to collaboration for interested developers.
 Please reach out if you'd like to contribute.